AzraJahic/Web-shop/README.md

 This part is necessary to be done before everything else, so the app can work properly

 ## Servlets
-Servlets necessary for communication between databse and front-end are made as one web dynamic project in "WebShopApp" folder.
+Servlets, necessary for communication between databse and front-end, are made as one web dynamic project in "WebShopApp" folder.
 They are made in Eclipse IDE EE, and they are organised into packages.

 - It's important to add Web Dynamic Project into your eclipse-workspace so that all servlets are working properly, this means that WebShopApp folder need to be on location ../eclipse-workspace/WebShopApp/..
 - When everything is set up properly project will be hosted on TomCat server and will made IP localhost:8080